ConnorUnwin/DPD-Hack-Day-2019/README.md

 - Paper Wins = [2] [0]
 - Rock Wins = [2] [0]

-Refining and stucturing winning combinations were group together by which values can wins e.g. what conbinations are required for scissors to win.
-Grouping combinations together also improves search efficiency as well as performance.

 ### Grouping Winning Combinations
+Refining and stucturing the winning combinations were grouped together by which values can wins e.g. what conbinations are required for scissors to win.
+Grouping combinations together also improved search efficiency as well as performance.
 - Scissors Wins = [0] [1] OR [0] [3]
 - Paper Wins = [1] [2] OR [1] [4]
 - Rock Wins = [2] [3] OR [2] [0]
 - Lizard Wins= [3] [4] OR [3] [1]
 - Spock Wins = [4] [2] OR [4] [0]

-### Construction a 2d Array
+### Constructing a 2d Array
 Using this to hold each of pair of winning combinations.
 ```javascript
 var winningCombinations = [[0,1], [0,3], [1,2], [1,4], [2,3], [2,0], [3,4], [3,1], [4,2], [4,0]];
 ```

 ### Check Combinations
-The function bellow was used to test two conditions, wither both players had the same values and which player had the correct combination from the winningCombination array.
-To check which player had the same value the
+To determine which player has the winning value, each pair within the 2d array had to be evaluated from both sides (left to right) (right to left).
+So to understand which player had the winning value, the player 1 value needs to be compare player 2, then player value need to be compared to player 2.
+Only one combination will exist and this were the power of if statements can be used to find the winner as expressed bellow.

 ```javascript
 function checkAnswers(answer1, answer2){
   if (player1Input === player2Input){
     console.log("It's a Draw!");
   } else {
     for (var i = 0; i < winningCombinations.length; i++){